Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Introduction

-Motivated by the limitations of existing studies, in this work, we propose simple but efficient versions of AdaGrad and Adam with provable convergence guarantees, which we name AdaGrad++ and Adam++ respectively.
-The main contributions of this work can be summarized as follows: \begin{enumerate}[leftmargin = *] \item We propose the AdaGrad++ algorithm, which is a parameter-free version of AdaGrad.
-We demonstrate that without any assumptions on learning rates, AdaGrad++ can still achieve a $O(1/\sqrt{T})$ worst-case convergence rate in convex optimization, which is the same as AdaGrad.
-This highlights the efficacy and versatility of AdaGrad++ as a more accessible and user-friendly optimization method. \item We also introduce the Adam++ algorithm as a parameter-free variant of Adam.
-By eliminating the reliance on a well-tuned learning rate schedule, Adam++ offers more enhanced adaptability and robustness compared to Adam.
-Our theoretical results demonstrates the capability of Adam++ to match the convergence rate of Adam in convex optimization, even in the absence of any assumptions regarding learning rates. \item We conduct experiments on image classification and large language model pretraining tasks to evaluate the performance of the proposed algorithms.
-For CIFAR-10, with minimal parameter tuning, Adam++ outperforms Adam by 0.27\% using a constant learning rate schedule on ResNet-50, and by 1.35\% using a cosine learning rate schedule on VGG16.
-For GPT-2 small and medium tasks, AdamW++ surpasses Adam by 0.02 in both training and test losses.
-Additionally, we perform an ablation study on the choice of initial and base learning rates, which confirms our theoretical findings. \end{enumerate}
+Motivated by the limitations of existing studies, in this work, we propose simple but efficient versions of AdaGrad and Adam with provable convergence guarantees, which we name AdaGrad++ and Adam++\footnote{Adam++ follows certain designs and corrections proposed in the AMSGrad algorithm \citep{reddi2019convergence}.
+However, since AMSGrad is widely considered as an algorithm in the Adam family, we still name the algorithm as Adam++.} respectively.
+For ease of comparison, we summarize the results regarding parameter-free versions of AdaGrad and Adam in recent works in Table~\ref{tab:compare}.
+The main contributions of this work can be summarized as follows: \begin{itemize} \item We propose the AdaGrad++ algorithm, which is a parameter-free version of AdaGrad.
+We demonstrate that without any assumptions on learning rates, AdaGrad++ can still achieve an $O(1/\sqrt{T})$ worst-case convergence rate in convex optimization, which is the same as AdaGrad.
+This highlights the efficacy and versatility of AdaGrad++ as a more accessible and user-friendly alternative. \item Based on AdaGrad++, we further derive the Adam++ algorithm as a parameter-free variant of Adam.
+By eliminating the reliance on a well-tuned learning rate schedule, Adam++ offers enhanced adaptability and robustness compared to Adam.
+Our theoretical results demonstrate the capability of Adam++ to match the convergence rate of Adam in convex optimization, even in the absence of any assumptions regarding learning rates. \item We conduct experiments on image classification and large language model pretraining tasks to evaluate the performance of the proposed algorithms.
+For CIFAR-10, with minimal parameter tuning, Adam++ outperforms Adam by 0.30\% on accuracy using a cosine learning rate schedule on ResNet-18, and by 3.53\% using a constant learning rate schedule on DenseNet-121.
+For GPT-2 small and medium tasks, Adam++ surpasses Adam by 0.02 in both training and test losses.
+Additionally, we perform an ablation study on the choice of initial and base learning rates, which confirms our theoretical findings. \end{itemize}